Documentation Index

 sudo systemctl enable --now systemd-resolved

-Making sure Cloudflare DNS is reachable
+Making sure DNS is reachable

 ping 1.1.1.1

-dig nordlayer.com @1.1.1.1
+dig nordlayer.com

 Advanced topics

-When systemd-resolve is not available
+When systemd-resolved is not available

-If neither systemd-resolve nor Network Manager are viable, it is recommended to install openresolv (for advanced users):
+If neither systemd-resolved nor NetworkManager is viable, you can install openresolv (for advanced users):

-(On Ubuntu and Debian-based distributions)
+On Ubuntu and Debian-based distributions:

 sudo apt install openresolv